 3. Know your Audience

 Instead of relying on Facebook to know your Audience, do your market research and build custom lists that can reach even those Apple Users who have opted out.
 Collecting more first-party data will allow you to personalise the customer’s journeys.
 For instance, consider adding an extra landing page in your conversion flow.
-You can then ask users to enter their info here, which will allow you to use this data to create a custom audience for your Facebook ads.
+You can then ask users to enter their info here, which will allow you to use this data to create a custom audience for your Facebook advertising.

-If you are not sure of how to handle your Facebook Marketing, our Team is available for a free online meeting to help you better understand where you’re at and implement effective solutions to your Social Media Marketing.
+If you are not sure of how to handle your Facebook advertising, our Team is available for a free online meeting to help you better understand where you’re at and implement effective solutions to your Social Media Marketing.

 Why is it difficult to obtain results through Facebook Advertising?